 And I wish my kids to take up this skill from me.
 Forget of relying on the schools to enforce students to write beautifully – there are no special classes that focus on writing alone.
 So that leaves me to take up the challenge.

-Of course in addition to practice writing, there is also the important factor of having the right techniques & tools – Lindsey Bugbee in her post, outlined 8 great tips to improve your handwriting namely (please click on the link to read the tips details):-
+Of course, in addition to practice writing, there is also the important factor of having the right techniques & tools – Lindsey Bugbee in her post, outlined 8 great tips to improve your handwriting namely (please click on the link to read the details of the tips):-

 Use a Nice Pen